 - Greater outreach to emergency management professionals

 - Updated web content

 The province issues a Red Alert to provide recommended immediate actions to protect citizens, their families and others when there is an imminent threat to life, public safety or property.

 5. Q: When would a Red Alert be issued?

 Some situations in which a Red Alert may be issued include:

-Red Alerts are issued by Emergency Management Ontario’s Provincial Emergency Operations Centre when the following three criteria are satisfied:
+Red Alerts are issued by the Office of the Fire Marshal and Emergency Management’s Provincial Emergency Operations Centre when the following three criteria are satisfied:

 Red Alerts will be posted on the Emergency Management Ontario website and may be distributed through various media outlets, email subscriber services, SMS text messaging, RSS feed, Facebook and Twitter notifications.